 - 1 cup of granola contains about 70 grams of carbohydrates

-How much protein should be consumed post exercise?
+How much protein should be consumed post-workout?

-- Most literature suggests that 20-30 grams of protein with in 2 hour recovery period is recommended.
+- Most literature suggests that 20-30 grams of protein within 2 hour recovery period is recommended.
 That is the equivalent of about 1 cup of Greek yogurt, 4 ounces of chicken breast, 1 cup of tempeh or 1 cup cooked lentils.

 - After the initial recovery phase, athletes should continue to consume up to 50 additional grams of protein for the following 12 hours to maximize protein synthesis.

 What are the best sources of protein to consume post-workout?